The Hague: Demographics

-As of 1 January 2021, The Hague counts 549,163 inhabitants, making it the third largest city of the Netherlands.
-Between 1800 and 1960, the city saw a considerable growth from 40,000 in 1800 to 200,000 in 1900 and eventually 600,000 in 1960.
-The growth following 1900 was partially caused by the housing act of 1901, which stimulated the expansion of cities such as The Hague.
-In the period between 1960 and 1980, The Hague saw a shrinkage from 600,000 to 440,000 inhabitants, caused mostly by the spatial policy, demographic processes and lack of space.
+As of 1 January 2021, The Hague counts 549,163 inhabitants, making it the third-largest city in the Netherlands.
+Between 1800 and 1960, the city saw considerable growth from 40,000 in 1800 to 200,000 in 1900 and eventually 600,000 in 1960.
+The growth following 1900 was partially caused by the Housing Act of 1901, which stimulated the expansion of cities such as The Hague.
+In the period between 1960 and 1980, The Hague saw a shrinkage from 600,000 to 440,000 inhabitants, caused mostly by spatial policy, demographic processes, and lack of space.
 After several annexations and housing constructions, The Hague has since grown again, celebrating its 500,000th inhabitant in 2011.
 The municipality expects the growth to continue to just over 600,000 inhabitants by 2030.

 The demonym of The Hague officially is Hagenaar, but the term Hagenees is informally used for someone who was born and raised in The Hague.
 The usage of these demonyms appears to be class-bound, with Hagenaar being the upper-class term and Hagenees being that of the lower-class.

-Ethnic make-up
+Origin make-up

-The proportion of Dutch people is 43%, while that of Western immigrants is 15.6%, and that of non-western immigrants is 34.4%.
+43% of the population of The Hague has two parents that were born in the Netherlands, while 15.6% have at least one parent who was born abroad in a Western country, and 34.4% have at least one parent that was born in a non-Western country.

+Inhabitants by birthplace

 Religion

 Just under half of The Hague's population identifies with a religious group.
 The two most popular religions are Christianity (29%) and Islam (14.1%).
-Indonesian, Turks, Moroccans and Surinamese people are particularly likely to adhere to a religion.
-Islam is the most common religion among Turks and, particularly, among Moroccans.
-Surinamese people are more religiously mixed, although Hinduism is the most common.
-Of The Hague's native Dutch population, almost all religious people belong to Christianity.
+Religiosity is higher among people with a recent migration background from Indonesia, Turkey, Morocco, and Suriname.
+Islam is the most common religion among people with a Turkish or Moroccan migration background.
+Among people of Surinamese heritage, there is more religious diversity, with Hinduism being the most common.
+Of The Hague's native Dutch population, most religious people adhere to Christianity.
 Just under 40% of the population of The Hague regularly attends a house of worship.

 Politics

 Municipal government

-As of the 2022 municipal election, the municipal council of The Hague contains thirteen parties, most notably the local Heart for The Hague (HvDH; 9 seats), Democrats 66 (D66; 8 seats), the People's Party for Freedom and Democracy (VVD; 7 seats) and GroenLinks (5 seats).
+Following the 2022 municipal election, the municipal council of The Hague currently contains fourteen groups, most notably Heart for The Hague (HvDH; 11 seats), Democrats 66 (D66; 8 seats), the People's Party for Freedom and Democracy (VVD; 6 seats) and GroenLinks (5 seats).